sharu725/cards/_posts/2019-04-03-copying-files-to-a-container.md

     CONTAINER ID        IMAGE                          NAMES
     11b8af1aeb43        jupyter/datascience-notebook   relaxed_hypatia

-I explained how to assemble this command that only shows the ID of the container, the image being used and the name of the container in this other little tutorial here.
-With the result above we know that the container I'm interested in is called relaxed_hypatia.
+I explained how to assemble this command that only shows the ID of the container, the image being used and the name of the container in [this other pro tip](https://jtemporal.com/brincando-com-a-listagem-de-containers-docker/).
+With the result above we know that the container I'm interested in is called `relaxed_hypatia`

-Eu expliquei como montar esse comando que só mostra o ID do container, a imagem sendo usada e o nome do container [nessa colinha aqui](https://jtemporal.com/brincando-com-a-listagem-de-containers-docker/).
+Eu expliquei como montar esse comando que só mostra o ID do container, a imagem sendo usada e o nome do container nessa colinha aqui.
 Com isso sabemos que o meu container de interesse se chama `relaxed_hypatia`.

 ## Finding out where to send the file